deveworld/ponderTTT/README.md

 **Note**: CPU validation confirmed working.
 Use for development and testing only.

+### Important: HuggingFace Transformers Version

+⚠️ **This project requires Transformers v4.x** (pinned to `<5.0.0`)

+HuggingFace is removing JAX/Flax support in Transformers v5.
+Our dependency is pinned to v4.x to ensure compatibility.
+See [transformers#40822](https://github.com/huggingface/transformers/issues/40822) for details.

+If you need to use a newer version in the future, consider:
+1. Migrating to PyTorch backend (requires significant refactoring)
+2. Using JAX-native pretrained models (e.g., from `flax-community`)
+3. Implementing GPT-2 directly in Flax (removes Transformers dependency)

 ## Quick Start

 ### 1. Run Baseline Experiments (Requires GPU)